This Guy Has Seen Iron Maiden 230 Times

 “It was way different to see the band play on their home turf,” he tells me.

-Curious as to how the experience would translate across borders, he began travelling the globe to see Iron Maiden play.
+Curious as to how the experience would translate across borders, he began traveling the globe to see Iron Maiden play.
 To this day, his biggest achievement is following the band through Japan and Australia, and eventually making it into one of their music videos.
-“Check out ‘ Revelations (Flight 666)‘, I’m in there in the first 10 seconds,” he says proudly.
+“Check out’ Revelations (Flight 666),’ I’m in there in the first 10 seconds,” he says proudly.

 “My girlfriend is the only one who genuinely seems to understand me,” he adds, explaining that the pair often travel together and leave that extra bit of time for sightseeing.